 The Eoncore 2″ is a high-performance digital binocular camera capable of shooting video up to 1440x1080p/60FPS, with a CMOS image sensor that captures 5MP images.
 Enhancing its high video and still image performance are multiple shooting modes great for capturing moving or unpredictable subjects like those found in birdwatching- 2s, 5s, and 10s timing modes allow you to anticipate shots with more accuracy.

 Additionally, anti-shake technology allows for steadier shots for both video and still image shooting.
-While the learning curve is slightly higher than some in its class, its fairly lightweight, comfortable, and ergonomic design, rubber-armor durability, high video performance, and high tech shooting features make it a great option for capturing quality video in a wide variety of outdoor applications for distant subjects.
+While the learning curve is slightly higher than some in its class, its fairly lightweight, comfortable, and ergonomic design, rubber-armor durability, high video performance, and high-tech shooting features make it a great option for capturing quality video in a wide variety of outdoor applications for distant subjects.
 For superior filmmaking capabilities, the best digital camera for filmmaking is a solid option.

 Award: BEST PROBABILITY

 The Bushnell Imageview is an ultralight, compact digital binocular camera made with portability in mind that’s also great for smaller users.
-It takes up to 5MB still images though it features fairly low-res 640 x 480 VGA video capture.
+It takes up to 5MB of still images though it features fairly low-res 640 x 480 VGA video capture.
 640 x 480.
 Despite its small size, its binocular component features 10x magnification, a 25mm objective lens, and 8x digital imaging zoom, making it a very functional binocular more than adequate for even serious hobbyists.

 Its low video resolution and limited 1GB SD card capacity mean it’s not ideal for filmmaking.
-However, at 10 oz and with a very compact build, it’s one of the closest to “pocket-size” in its class, and its high quality binocular, tripod mountability, and 8MB flash memory for quick transfers via a USB cable make it a good performer for still photography in its class.
+However, at 10 oz and with a very compact build, it’s one of the closest to “pocket-size” in its class, and its high-quality binocular, tripod mountability, and 8MB flash memory for quick transfers via a USB cable make it a good performer for still photography in its class.

 Award: BEST VERSATILITY

-WHY WE LIKE IT: High-capacity micro SD slot, a full-HD large LCD display for precision shot composition, an ingenious folding design, advanced BAK-4 Prism lens for increased realism are just a few of the generous modern features of this high performer.
+WHY WE LIKE IT: High-capacity micro SD slot, a full-HD large LCD display for precision shot composition, an ingenious folding design, and an advanced BAK-4 Prism lens for increased realism are just a few of the generous modern features of this high performer.

-The GordVE HD is a high performance digital binocular camera packed with a host of modern features to meet the needs of serious outdoor hobbyists who want high-quality results in a variety of different settings.
+The GordVE HD is a high-performance digital binocular camera packed with a host of modern features to meet the needs of serious outdoor hobbyists who want high-quality results in a variety of different settings.
 Among these features is a large, flip-out LCD screen that displays at full HD 1080p for impressive fidelity while composing shots, a slot micro SD cards up to 32GB, a high-capacity rechargeable lithium battery, and a folding design for easier storage and portability.

 Award: BEST FOR BEGINNERS

-WHY WE LIKE IT: A low price point, simple, pared-down design, easy-to-use camera, and magnification controls, and comfortable grips make it a good value for casual and beginner hobbyists looking to document their adventures.
+WHY WE LIKE IT: A low price point, simple, pared-down design, easy-to-use camera, magnification controls, and comfortable grips make it a good value for casual and beginner hobbyists looking to document their adventures.

 The Vivitar Binocular Camera features a 10×25 binocular design and comfortable ergonomic grips in a pared-down, simple design great for beginners and casual hobbyists who want a low-cost solution to documenting their outdooring and birdwatching experiences easily.
 It features Vivitar’s Experience Image Manager Software for easy editing and transfer to PC and devices, flash storage capable of holding up to 160 still images, and includes a handy FogKlear Dry Anti-Fog lens cleaning cloth.

 Its fairly low res 1.3MP still image and 720/30FPS video capture specs mean it’s probably not suitable for serious hobbyists looking for high-quality results for digital media, and at 1.5lbs, it’s heavier than many similar models.
-But its extremely low price point, good binocular functionality, ease of use, and good storage capacity makes it a great option for beginners.
+But its extremely low price point, good binocular functionality, ease of use, and good storage capacity make it a great option for beginners.
 However, if you’re looking for kid-friendly options specifically, the best digital camera for kids is a better option.

 Award: BEST ON A BUDGET

 The Fitiger 1080p is a budget-minded binocular camera designed for ease of use with good still and video performance.
-It captures 5MP still images and 1080p/30FPS video and its flip-out LCD screen is easy to read if not as full-featured as some models in its class.
+It captures 5MP still images and 1080p/30FPS video and its flip-out LCD screen are easy to read if not as full-featured as some models in its class.

 The simple, no-frills design and connectivity include a TF storage card slot and USB port, but its build durability is somewhat less than other models in class at higher price points.
 While it lacks some of the novel features and high performance of some on the market, it’s a good value for an easy-to-use, fully functional binocular camera that can still deliver reasonably good images for the casual or beginner hobbyist.
 For more beginner-friendly options, check out our best digital camera for beginners buying guide.